 FINALISTS: Fred Hiatt of The Washington Post for his elegantly written editorials urging America's continued commitment to international human rights issues.
-Lawrence C. Levy of Newsday, Long Island, N.Y., for his campaign that was

 Lawrence C. Levy of Newsday, Long Island, N.Y., for his campaign that was instrumental in bringing about reform of the inequities in Long Island's system of property assessment.